Updated: June 9, 2023, at 3:29 p.m.

-Approved by the Food and Drug Administration, Naloxone is an effective opioid antagonist that binds to receptors in the brain.
+Naloxone, approved by the Food and Drug Administration, is an effective opioid antagonist that binds to receptors in the brain.
 Once it binds to receptors, it blocks the effects of opioid drugs such as heroin and prescription painkillers.
 Naloxone is not effective for treating overdoses of benzodiazepines or stimulants like cocaine and amphetamines.
 This medication is often used in emergency situations to reverse an opioid overdose and help restore normal breathing.
 In the case of opioid overdoses, most happen when an opioid causes the breathing rate to slow down to a potentially fatal level.

-Most pharmacies carry naloxone, and in some states it can be purchased without a prescription.
-Naloxone can also be obtained from community-based distribution partners, local health groups and health departments, usually for free.
+Most pharmacies carry naloxone, and in some states, it can be purchased without a prescription.
+Naloxone can also be obtained from community-based distribution partners, local health groups, and health departments, usually for free.

 How does naloxone in detox work?

-Some people who’ve become dependent on opioids fall into addiction require medical support to stop taking the drug.
+Some people who’ve become dependent on opioids fall into addiction and require medical support to stop taking the drug.
 Naloxone works in drug detox treatment by temporarily blocking opioids from binding to receptors in the brain.
 The medication can be administered by spraying a mist into the nose.
 Sometimes the drug is given to patients via a shot into a muscle, under the skin, or through intravenous injection.